 This was not the end for Lloyd Center Mall; in the second year of the COVID-19 pandemic, new management stepped in to reimagine a future without big-box stores.
 Today, the mall is undergoing yet another transformation — a celebration of and investment in Portland’s makers, entrepreneurs and artists.

 Portland-Based Businesses Find a Home in Lloyd Center

 In the summer of 2022, Jason Leivian, owner of Floating World Comics, was looking to relocate his Old Town Chinatown comic book shop.
-Around that time, he saw that his friend Tony Remple, owner of the Musique Plastique label and record shop, recently moved into Lloyd Center — and was enjoying success in the new space.
+Around that time, he saw that other small, local shops had recently moved into Lloyd Center — and were enjoying success in the new space.

 Sensing that something unusual was happening, Leivian visited Lloyd Center himself and was quickly taken with the grassroots energy surrounding locally owned small businesses.
-Today, some of the mall’s unlikely tenants include Brickdiculous Shop & Gallery (an independent shop dedicated to all things LEGO), Family Photo Studio (which puts a kitschy spin on the old-school portrait studio experience), and Dreem Street (a hand-printed clothing company).
+Today, some of the mall’s unlikely tenants include Brickdiculous Shop & Gallery (an independent shop dedicated to all things LEGO), and Family Photo Studio (which puts a kitschy spin on the old-school portrait studio experience).
 “I think it was just the potential of creating this, like, neighborhood — this new community — in the mall,” he says.
 “And how weird and fun would that be?”